Cemu0/EMCRM/DEVELOPMENT.md

 # EMCRM Development Environment

 This guide will help you set up and run the EMCRM application in a local development environment using Docker.
+I am using MacOS, and this guide assumes you are using MacOS.
+The .dev.sh script is designed for MacOS and Linux only, for Windows, you need to use WSL2.

 ## Prerequisites